Logical Message Passing Networks with One-hop Inference on Atomic Formulas: Introduction

 It is observed by experiments that classic KG representation~\citep{trouillon2016complex} can easily outperform the neural CQA models in one-hop queries even though the neural CQA models model the one-hop projection with complex neural networks~\citep{ren2020beta,amayuelas2022neural,bai2022query2particles}.
 One possible reason is that the neural set projection is sub-optimal in modeling the inherent relational properties, such as symmetry, asymmetry, inversion, composition, etc, which are sufficiently discussed in KG completion tasks and addressed by KG representations~\citep{trouillon2016complex,sun2018rotate}.
 On the other hand, Continuous Query Decomposition (CQD)~\citep{arakelyan2021complex} method searches for the best answers with a pretrained KG representation.
 The logical inference step is modeled as an optimization problem where the continuous truth value of an Existential Positive First Order (EPFO) query is maximized by altering the variable embeddings.
-However, performing optimization on the fly delays the inference speed.
-It strongly assumes that the embeddings of entities and relations can reflect higher-order logical relations, which is not generally assumed in existing knowledge graph representation models.
-Moreover, it is unclear whether CQD can be applied to complex queries with negation operators.
+However, the speed and the performance of inference heavily rely on the optimization algorithm.
+It also assumes that the embeddings of entities and relations can reflect higher-order logical relations, which is not generally assumed in existing knowledge graph representation models.
+Moreover, it is unclear whether CQD can achieve good performance on complex queries with negation operators~\footnote{Existing empirical evaluations are all conducted on queries without negation~\citep{arakelyan2021complex}}.